project-oak/oak/docs/remote-attestation.md

 1. Client
    - Client application that connects to the Server
    - Client is provided with a TEE Provider's Root key
-2. Untrusted Loader
+2. Untrusted Launcher
    - Companion of the Trusted Runtime
    - Runs directly on the server host
 3. Trusted Runtime
    - Runs inside a secure VM on the server
-   - Communicates with the outside world via the Untrusted Loader
+   - Communicates with the outside world via the Untrusted Launcher
 4. TEE Platform
    - Firmware that provides a TEE support (i.e. Intel SGX or AMD-SEV-SNP capable CPU)